 Conde Nast owned Glamour UK printed a piece called ‘Clean Eating?
-No Thanks’, claiming that it ‘muddles the truth about food’.
-Fox News Magazine stated that ‘processed foods can actually be good for you’ and vlogger Grace Victory made a TV show for the BBC called ‘Clean Eating’s Dirty Secrets’, which made such claims as ‘a lot of (clean eating lovers) have orthorexia’ (an obsession with eating foods that are considered healthy).
+No Thanks’.
+The article claims that it ‘muddles the truth about food’.
+Fox News Magazine outrageously stated that ‘processed foods can actually be good for you.’
+Um, what?
+And (morbidly obese) vlogger Grace Victory made a TV show for the BBC called ‘Clean Eating’s Dirty Secrets.’
+She made such ridiculous claims as ‘a lot of (clean eating lovers) have orthorexia’ (an obsession with eating foods that are considered healthy).
 A lot of us?
 Um, really?
 Show me the data!
 (She didn’t, by the way).

-Let me also say that the dairy and meat industries are starting to feel the heat of the clean eating revolution: dairy sales are sliding year on year thanks to the rise of almond, soya and coconut milks replacing cow.
+Let me also say that the dairy and meat industries are starting to feel the heat of the clean eating revolution.
+Dairy sales are sliding year on year thanks to the rise of almond, soya and coconut milks replacing cow.
 And as the public learns more about the growth hormones, antibiotics and GMOs that are present in almost all North American meat – not to mention the horrific suffering of livestock before it’s slaughtered for consumption – meat sales are also decreasing rapidly.

 1. Eliminating whole food groups is bad for your health

-First of all, let’s make it clear that ‘food groups’ themselves are defined by the US Department of Agriculture – a highly corrupt agency who has been proven to give in time and time again to pressure from lobby groups, like dairy and cattle farmers.
+First of all, let’s make it clear that ‘food groups’ themselves are defined by the US Department of Agriculture.
+A highly corrupt agency who has been proven to give in time and time again to pressure from lobby groups, like dairy and cattle farmers.

 “There’s a great deal of money at stake in what these guidelines say,” said Dr. Marion Nestle, author of Food Politics and former chair of the Department of Nutrition, Food Studies, and Public Health at New York University, in Time Magazine.
 She blatantly stated in the same interview: “I was told we could never say ‘eat less meat’ because USDA would not allow it.”

-Instead, let’s simply look at longevity, shall we?
-The fish-loving Japanese live the longest of any nationality in the world – and their diet is very low in sugar and animal products, high in soya protein and sea vegetables, and dairy is virtually non-existent.
+Instead of taking their advice, let’s simply look at longevity, shall we?
+The fish-loving Japanese live the longest of any nationality in the world.
+And their diet is very low in sugar and animal products, high in soya protein and sea vegetables.
+Dairy is virtually non-existent.
 In fact, most Asians completely shun dairy and live longer than many Westerners.

 2. The wellness industry is inherently classist, elitist and ‘fatphobic’

 Eating fruit and veggies is way cheaper than eating meat and dairy, as anyone who has ever compared the price of bananas vs. cheese can tell you.
-In fact, with a little ingenuity and a window box or garden, you can even grow your own produce!
+In fact, with a little ingenuity and a window box or garden, you can even grow your own produce – for free!

 3. Going completely carb-free is harmful

 There’s a big difference between ‘carb-free’ and ‘refined carb-free’.
 But the clean eating haters don’t bother to look into that.
-Too bad they’ve yet to discover the joys of yummy whole grains, and desserts like cashew based cheese cakes, raw chocolate or banana based ice cream.
+Too bad they’ve yet to discover the joys of yummy whole grains, and desserts like cashew based cheese cakes, raw, sugar free chocolate cake or banana based ice cream.
 Yum!

 4. Clean eating is too restrictive – after all, a little of what you fancy does you good

 This is one of Nigella Lawson’s slams against clean eating.
 And yes, this is true.
 And not a single one of the ‘clean eating’ chefs you will speak to will tell you otherwise.
 Eating normal chocolate, butter, burgers or booze is something they all do sometimes.

 5. Those who advocate a ‘clean’ diet are ‘orthorexic’ and/or may make themselves sick with their eating choices

 Simmons said she took their advice to the extreme and ended up in hospital.
-Simmons said: ‘I would find recipes from Deliciously Ella and Madeline Shaw online and if there were ever carbs I would replace it with cauliflower.
-In six months I lost 20 per cent of my body weight and I ended up in hospital as my organs started shutting down.’
+‘I would find recipes from Deliciously Ella and Madeline Shaw online, and if there were ever carbs, I would replace it with cauliflower.
+In six months I lost 20% of my body weight and I ended up in hospital as my organs started shutting down.’

 Umm..I think the ‘I would replace it with cauliflower‘ part here is key.

-The reality is that you can literally obsess about anything, from chocolate to no carbs to vegan food, and that’s a bad thing.
-But that’s got nothing to do with clean eating itself; it’s more about an obsessive disorder, which Simmons clearly had.
-Oh, and speaking of disorders: that term, ‘orthorexia’ is a made-up term that’s not currently recognized as a clinical diagnosis in the DSM-5, but many journalists like to use it anyway.
+The reality is that you can literally obsess about anything, from chocolate to men to working out to vegan food.
+And that’s a bad thing.
+But that’s got nothing to do with clean eating itself.
+It’s more indicative of an obsessive disorder, which Simmons clearly had.
+Presenting her as representative of clean eating fans was simply untrue and unethical.

 Clean Eating is all about taking control of your health.
-In fact, Ella Woodward, (aka Deliciously Ella) is far from sick due to clean eating; in fact, she – and several other clean eating bloggers, including Madeline Shaw and Natasha Corrett, recovered from chronic illnesses only after adopting a plant-based diet.
+In fact, Ella Woodward, (aka Deliciously Ella) is far from sick due to clean eating.
+In fact, she – and several other clean eating bloggers, including Madeline Shaw and Natasha Corrett, recovered from chronic illnesses only after adopting a plant-based diet.

-6. The most popular Insta-chefs have no nutritional training from accredited universities
+6. The most popular Insta-chefs have no nutritional training

-The result is that these corporations influence those they fund and lobby governments and NGOs to ensure their products – namely dairy and meat – are included in recommendations of what to eat.
+The result is that these corporations influence those they fund and lobby governments and NGOs to ensure their products – namely dairy and meat – are always included in recommendations of what to eat.
 To illustrate, the movie What The Health showed how despite links to diabetes and cancer, both the American Diabetes Foundation and American Cancer Society promote eating cheese, eggs, meat and chicken as part of a healthy diet.